department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/use-transferred-benefits.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If the Department of Defense (DoD) approves the Transfer of Entitlement (TOE), you can apply for up to 36 months of benefits, and may be able to get money for:
+If the Department of Defense (DoD) approves the TOE, you can apply for up to 36 months of benefits, and may be able to get money for:

 - Tuition
 - Housing